awsdocs/amazon-ses-developer-guide/doc-source/regions.md

 ## Suppression List<a name="region-suppression-list"></a>

 Although each Region has a separate suppression list, if you remove an address from the suppression list of one Region, the address is removed from the suppression list of all Regions\.
 You remove addresses from the suppression list by using the Amazon SES console\.
-For more information about removing addresses from the suppression list, see [Using the Amazon SES Global Suppression List](sending-email-global-suppression-list.md)\.
+For more information about removing addresses from the suppression list, see [Using the Amazon SES global suppression list](sending-email-global-suppression-list.md)\.

 ## Feedback Notifications<a name="region-feedback-notifications"></a>